 The School Council also works with our parents association (The Friends of St Christopher’s) to enrich the life of the school and raise money for charities.
-Our Year 6 School Council Chairpersons are also responsible for supporting charity work and conservation within the school.
+Our Year 6 School Council Chairpersons are also responsible for supporting and within the school.

 In 2018, we resurfaced the school playground in school house colours as a result of a school council request.

-The School Council has also helped to support events like the Christmas Bazaar and Summer Fair.
+The School Council has also helped to support events like the Christmas Bazaar Summer Fair.

 Democratic values underpin so much that we do.
 Children who are about to begin Year 6 stand for election for posts of responsibility like Head Boy/Girl, House-Captain, Charity Monitor or Conservation Prefect.
 They make an election speech to the whole school setting out their ideas and principles and are elected by secret ballot.